 Total Force Training Center: Also located at Davis-Monthan, this 162nd detachment provides support for visiting flying units from around the world looking to train in the optimal weather conditions and ample ranges of Southern Arizona.

 214th Attack Group: The unit is transitioning to the MQ-9 Reaper remotely piloted aircraft and will fly daily combat missions, providing troops on the ground with around the clock intelligence, surveillance, reconnaissance and precision attack.
 At Fort Huachuca the unit will operate a launch and recovery facility and maintain a small fleet of RPAs for domestic emergency management support and to train aircrew for mission currency and conduct takeoffs and landings, one of five such units in the United States.
 The unit will be prepared to support local agencies and fulfill state mission requirements.

-The wing manages a fleet of more than 70 F-16 C/D/E/F Fighting Falcons.
+The wing manages a fleet of F-16 C/D/E/F Fighting Falcons.
 There are three flying squadrons and numerous maintenance squadrons and flights assigned to the wing.
 Under the 162nd Operations Group are the 152nd, 195th, and 148th Fighter Squadrons.
 Supporting these units are the Mission Support Group, the Maintenance Group and Medical Group.

 Guardsmen assigned to the 162nd Wing often serve their entire military careers in Tucson and enjoy close community ties in Southern Arizona.
 Their vital service to country and state is not possible without tremendous support from various civic organizations.

 162nd Wing Air Guardians: A non-profit civic group that supports the members and the families of National Guard in Southern Arizona

 Employer Support of the Guard and Reserve (ESGR): Local volunteers working to gain and maintain active support from all public and private employers for members of the National Guard and Reserve.